 Having firmly established himself as a leading man, Affleck decided to try his luck behind the camera by directing the murder mystery “Gone Baby Gone” (2007), starring his younger brother, Casey Affleck.
-After lighting up the box office with his followup, “The Town” (2010), he hit the Oscar jackpot with “Argo” (2012), a true life espionage thriller that cast him as a CIA agent trying to rescue American hostages in Iran by pretending to shoot a movie there.
+After lighting up the box office with his followup, “The Town” (2010), he hit the Oscar jackpot with “Argo” (2012), a true-life espionage thriller that cast him as a CIA agent trying to rescue American hostages in Iran by pretending to shoot a movie there.
 Despite earning universal acclaim, Affleck was famously snubbed in Best Director, after which he won prizes at the Golden Globes, DGA, BAFTA and Critics Choice Awards on his way to a Best Picture victory.

 As an actor, Affleck has won SAG Ensemble prizes for “Shakespeare in Love” (1998) and “Argo” (2012), competing once more for “Good Will Hunting.”
 As a producer, he earned four Emmy nominations for the reality competition program “Project Greenlight” (2002, 2004, 2005 and 2016).

-Tour our photo gallery of Affleck’s best movies, including some of the titles listed above, as well as “Gone Girl” (2014), “Chasing Amy” (1997) and even “Armageddon” (1998).
+Tour our photo gallery of Affleck’s best movies, including some of the titles listed above, as well as “Gone Girl” (2014), “The Tender Bar” (2021), “Chasing Amy” (1997) and even “Armageddon” (1998).